 It’s important to remember, though, that you are not your relationships.
 Working on your family dynamics can be extremely helpful.
 But regardless of their mental health, and regardless of their approval of your behavior, you have the right to be well.
 Whether or not you decide to attend family therapy, rehab is an opportunity for you to focus on your own personal healing process.

-To learn more, visit our directory of luxury rehabs offering family programming.
+To learn more, view our collection of luxury rehabs offering family programming.